PHSKC-APDE/pulse_survey/README.md

 ## Analyzing survey data
-If you look at our code, you will see that we use the [`rads` package](), a custom suite of tools developed for Seattle & King County public health analyses.
-While some of the `rads`' tools will only work within in our network, the `calc()` function can be used by anyone for analysis of survey and administrative (i.e., count) data.
+If you look at our code, you will see that we use the [`rads`](https://github.com/PHSKC-APDE/rads/) package, a custom suite of tools developed for Seattle & King County public health analyses.
+While some of the `rads` tools will only work within in our network, the `calc()` function can be used by anyone for analysis of survey and administrative (i.e., count) data.
 Unless you're already a whiz with the R [survey](https://cran.r-project.org/web/packages/survey/index.html) or [srvyr](https://cran.r-project.org/web/packages/srvyr/index.html) packages, I highly recommend using [RADS](https://github.com/PHSKC-APDE/rads) for analyzing survey data.
-If you're interested in learning more, working through the examples in the [`calc()` wiki](https://github.com/PHSKC-APDE/rads/wiki/calc) would be helpful.
+If you're interested in learning more, check out the examples in the [`calc()` wiki](https://github.com/PHSKC-APDE/rads/wiki/calc).